After You Apply

 Reminder: Send Your Show to Venues!

-Make sure you’ve created a Fringe Backstage account, filled out an application, AND chosen venues to submit your show to!
-If you have NOT selected venus within Fringe Backstage and submitted your show to them, your show will not be considered!
+Make sure you’ve created a Fringe Backstage account, filled out an application, AND submitted your shows to venues (through the application process itself.)
+If you ahave NOT selected venues within Fringe Backstage, your show will not be considered!
 You should receive an email every time you submit a show to a venue (make sure emails from firstname.lastname@example.org are not going into your spam).
-As this is a fringe festival, the shows are NOT produced by the Fringe, and the venues themselves receive your “ready to go” shows that you’ve created.
+As this is a fringe festival, the shows are NOT produced or presented by the Fringe, and the venues themselves receive your “ready to go” shows that you’ve created.

 Be on the lookout for emails from email@example.com that will be sent when a venue has looked at your application and either sent you an offer or has passed on your show.
 You may find that you receive several offers from different venues (if you have applied to more than one).
 As an independent producer, you must now decide yourself which deal will be most beneficial to your show.
 Some of the types of deals that you may encounter are: